quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ~~~~~
 {: #fig-handshake
    title="General communication pattern visible in the QUIC handshake"}

-A handshake starts with the client sending one or more datagrams containing
-Initial packets as shown in {{fig-client-initial}}, which elicits the
-Server Initial response as shown in {{fig-server-initial}} typically containing
-three types of packets: Initial packet(s) with the beginning of the server's
-side of the TLS handshake, Handshake packet(s) with the rest of the server's
-portion of the TLS handshake, and 1-RTT packet(s), if present.
+As shown here, the client can send 0-RTT data as soon as it has sent its Client
+Hello, and the server can send 1-RTT data as soon as it has sent its Server
+Hello.
 The Client Completion flight contains at least one Handshake packet and
 could also include an Initial packet.
+QUIC packets in separate contexts during
+the handshake can be coalesced (see {{coalesced}}) in order to reduce the
+number of UDP datagrams sent during the handshake.
+QUIC packets can be lost
+and reordered, so packets within a flight might not be sent close in time,
+though the sequence of the flights will not change, because one flight depends
+upon the peer's previous flight.

 Datagrams that contain an Initial packet (Client Initial, Server
 Initial, and some Client Completion) contain at least 1200 octets of UDP